Shelly Jo Kraft

-If you are a person who stutters, or has ever stuttered, and you are interested in participating in this study, please click here to register!
+If you are a person who stutters, or has ever stuttered, and you are interested in participating in this study, please register!

 Study Background: Stuttering is a developmental speech disorder that commonly runs in families.
-With an onset between the ages of 2-5 years old, 5-6% of children will stutter and 1% of adults will stutter.
+With an onset between the ages of two to five years old, 5-6% of children will stutter and 1% of adults will stutter.
 In some places of the world 11-14% of the population stutters!
 The genes contributing this disorder have not been conclusively identified in the population at large.
-This study will investigate thousands of people who currently stutter, or ever stuttered as children, for genetic markers of the disorder.
-Discoveries will lead to better treatment options, development of prevention strategies, and give answers to the people affected.
+This study will investigate thousands of people who currently stutter or ever stuttered as children, for genetic markers of the disorder.
+Discoveries will lead to better treatment options, development of prevention strategies and give answers to the people affected.

 - B.A., Audiology & Speech Sciences, Michigan State University